Skip to main content

 Working environment

-You could work in an office or at a client's business.
+You could work in an office, at a client's business or on a construction site.

 Your working environment may be outdoors some of the time.